-This is the analog of the STRUC category in the input file.
-You specify lattice vectors in one of two ways, either by naming a space group, (LATTICE_SPCGRP) or explicitly through LATTICE_PLAT.
+This is the analog of the STRUC category in the ctrl file.
+You specify lattice vectors in one of two ways, either by naming a space group, (LATTICE_SPCGRP) or explicitly through tag LATTICE_PLAT.

 In either case atomic Rydberg units are assumed.
 You can tell blm to use Angstrom units by adding the tag LATTICE_UNITS=A (no arguments).